maidsafe/rfcs/README.md

 [Help this is all too informal!]: #help-this-is-all-too-informal The process is intended to be as lightweight as reasonable for the present circumstances.
-As usual, we are trying to let the process be driven by consensus and community norms, not impose more structure than
+As usual, we are trying to let the process be driven by consensus and community norms, not impose more structure than necessary.